The Bolted-On Concept Trap: Why Your PYP Units Feel Like Traditional Lessons

 Factual questions establish the knowledge base.
 They have correct answers that can be verified.
 "Which key concepts does the IB define?" and "What are the six IB PYP transdisciplinary themes?" are factual questions.
 They are necessary but not sufficient.
 A unit composed entirely of factual lines of inquiry is a research assignment, not an inquiry.

-Conceptual questions push learners to build generalisations from facts.
-They cannot be answered by recalling information.
-They require learners to connect, compare, or evaluate.
 "How do the structures a society builds reflect its values?" is a conceptual question.
-It requires factual knowledge to answer, but the answer is a generalisation, not a fact.
-These questions are the engine of concept-driven inquiry.
+Learners need factual knowledge to answer it, but the answer is a generalisation, not a single fact.
+These questions drive concept-driven inquiry.

 Debatable questions sit at the top of the framework.
 They are provocative, open-ended, and do not have consensus answers.
 "Is it ever justified to destroy the physical structures of a past culture?" is debatable.
 These questions develop the perspective-taking and moral reasoning that are central to the IB Learner Profile.
 They also signal to learners that the inquiry matters beyond the classroom.